garciart/network-automation/labs/README.md

 copy nvram:/startup-config ftp://gns3user:gns3user@192.168.1.10/startup-config.ftp
 ```

 You will be prompted to confirm the remote host's IP address and destination filename.
-You've already provided that information; press Enter each time:
+You've already provided that information; press <kbd>Enter</kbd> each time:

 ```
 Address or name of remote host [192.168.1.10]?
 Destination filename [startup-config.ftp]?
 Writing startup-config.ftp !
-1230 bytes copied in 0.248 secs (4960 bytes/sec)
+1351 bytes copied in 0.248 secs (5448 bytes/sec)
 R1#
 ```